 It is possible the wonderful correlations between yogic ideas and the images of the Nei Jing Tu exist only in my imagination.
-If that is the case, then the following correlations are just a coincidental, but beautiful 'memory palace' of the theory and techniques of chakras, bandhas, and mudras.
+If that is the case, then my interpretation of them is just a coincidental, but beautiful 'memory palace' of the theory and techniques of chakras, bandhas, and mudras.